 \section{Template-based Video Question Generation}

-With CyliST, we evaluate the ability of VLMs to recognize time-dynamic objects in an evolving scene as well as their changing relations to each other.
-To this end, CyliST extends the template-based question generation approach used in prior synthetic VQA works, such as CLEVR~\citep{johnson2017clevr} and CLEVERER~\citep{CLEVRER2020ICLR}.
+We evaluate the ability of VLMs to recognize time-varying objects in an evolving scene, as well as their changing relations to one another.
+To this end, CyliST extends the template-based question-generation approach used in prior synthetic VQA work, such as CLEVR~\citep{johnson2017clevr} and CLEVERER~\citep{CLEVRER2020ICLR}.
 Specifically, we introduce a new set of temporal and cyclical operators for generating question-answer pairs as illustrated in~\Cref{fig:question-overview}.

 In template-based VQA, each question is formed by combining a template, which consists of question strings and placeholders, with a functional program, as exemplified in~\Cref{fig:question-examples}.
 During generation, placeholders in the question strings, one for each attribute and cycle type (see~\Cref{fig:question-examples} left), such as <C> for color or <S> for shape, are instantiated by sampling.
 For instance, the template "What is the size of the <C> <S>?" might become "What is the size of the blue cube?".
 A functional program is then executed on the scene's ground truth to compute the correct answer.
 To this end, we incorporate novel operators into the question-answer generation process for quantifying temporal questions.
 Namely, we introduce universal and existential quantifiers to the VQA pipeline to specify in questions and answers if a question is always true or at least once.
 Building on this foundation, CycliST incorporates novel question strings and placeholders that facilitate a wider range of reasoning about temporal properties (see~\Cref{sec:temporal-vqa}) and scene properties (see~\Cref{sec:scene-vqa}).